Skip to main content

 This is why experienced insurance attorneys and Public Adjusters tell you to keep every piece of correspondence from your insurer.
 If the insurer never sent you a written denial or closing letter, that fact alone could extend your ability to sue by months or even years.
 Conversely, if you received a clear written denial and ignored it, your time is running.

-Scenario 2: The Insured Tries to Keep the Claim Open
+Edge Case 2: The Insured Tries to Keep the Claim Open

 Some policyholders, aware that equitable tolling runs during the insurer’s investigation, attempt to keep the claim under investigation by asking the insurer to come back and look at additional damage.
 The thinking is: “as long as I keep submitting new damage for them to investigate, the clock stays paused.”